arunsadhasivam/Snaplogic/limitations/ultrapipelineLimations/Readme.md

         executed for every input document,
         the Ultra Pipeline restrictions do not apply.

-        For example, if you want to run an SQL Select operation on a table that would return more than one document, you can put a
-        Select Snap followed by a Group By N Snap with the group size set to zero in a child Pipeline.
-In that configuration,                                                             the child Pipeline is executed, performs the select operation, and then the Group By Snap gathers all of the outputs into a single document or binary data.That single output document or binary data can then be used as the output of the Ultra Pipeline.
+        For example, if you want to run an SQL Select operation on a table that would return more than one document, you can put a Select Snap followed by a Group By N Snap with the group size set to zero in a child Pipeline.
+In that configuration,the child Pipeline is executed, performs the select operation, and then the Group By Snap gathers all of the outputs into a single document or binary data.That single output document or binary data can then be used as the output of the Ultra Pipeline.

     Default value:
     =============